eth-p/bat-extras/doc/batwatch.md

 # bat-extras: batwatch

-Watch for changes in one or more files, and print them when updated.
+Watch for changes in one or more files, and print them with `bat`.